MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/resultsschema-v2/element-plans.md

 ---
-Description: Contains any errors from processing the Plans element from the last provisioning attempt.
+description: Contains any errors from processing the Plans element from the last provisioning attempt.

 Search.Product: eADQiWindows 10XVcnh
 title: Plans